SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### Programming languages I don't know

-COBOL is a programming language introduced in 1959 with an englisy-like syntax that is as of 2021 mainly used on ⟮c1;legacy mainframe computers⟯
+COBOL is a programming language introduced in 1959 with an englisy-like syntax that is as of 2021 mainly used on ⟮c+;legacy mainframe computers⟯
 C was created in 1972.
 *nix OSs are famously written in C. tcl is a programming language where everything is a command.